- Where can I download the necessary ATELstream software? Download the client and server.

 - I’d like to be able to get submitted objects from three weeks ago.
 Can I?

 During beta testing, whenever you start up a server, the server will respond with connections providing objects submitted within the past 24 hours.
 This will likely carry over, once the beta test period is complete.
 There are no plans to make the entire set of ATELstream objects indefinitely queryable from the main node.
-ATELstream is primarily an authentication and distribution point, and not an archive.
+ATELstream is primarily an instantaneous distribution service, and not an archive.

 - I notice you published your client and servers as perl scripts.
 I prefer using python/C/C++/Java/COBOL.
 Can I simply try to duplicate the functionality and re-program the processes I see in those perl scripts?